fsprojects/Paket/docs/content/faq.md

 The [`paket outdated` command](paket_outdated.html) lists packages that have new versions available.

-Future versions of Paket will also enable one to [reference files directly from git repositories](https://github.com/fsprojects/Paket/issues/9).
+Paket also enables one to [reference files directly from GitHub repositories](github_dependencies.html).

 ## I'm already using NuGet.
 How can I convert to Paket?